govtrack/pronunciation/README.md

 Constraints:

-* We use `u` and `uh` for both the stressed and unstressed mid central vowel, but `u` in used in closed syllables and `uh` in open syllables for readability reasons.
+* For improved readability, some vowels have one form that only appears in closed syllables (e.g. a constant follows the vowel), `e`, `i`, `u`, and a different form that only appears in open syllables (`eh`, `ih`, `uh`). `a` has no separate open syllable form.
-* `ah` and `o` are similar sounds, but `o` is restricted to closed syllables, except ones that end in `r` or `l`, since in open syllables one might think it should be pronounced as in "do", "to", etc., and "dor"/"bold" is a different vowel. `ah` is used in open syllables and closed syllables ending in `r`/`l`.
+* `o` and `ah` are used for the same sound. `o` is used in closed syllables, except ones that end in `r` or `l`, since in open syllables one might think it should be pronounced as in "do", "to", etc., and "dor"/"bold" is a different vowel. `ah` is used in open syllables and closed syllables ending in `r`/`l`.
 * `s` is doubled as `ss` in non-complex codas to make it less confusable for a `z` sound.
 In complex codas, the presence of other consonants with a voice contrast often makes `s` unambiguous.

 In addition:

 * Syllables are separated by dashes.
-* Capitalization is used to indicate primary stress, but in single-syllable names the entire name is lowercase.
+* Capitalization is used to indicate primary stress, but in single-syllable words the word is entered in lowercase.
 * Multi-word names, whether separated by dashes or spaces, are broken out by spaces.